qgriffith-zz/OpenEats/docs/upgrading.rst

 * Unzip the file
 * Backup your database
 * Backup your current site files
-* From the unzip file, copy everything other then the settings.py file into your current openeats directory, over writting what is already there
+* From the unzip file, copy everything other then the settings.py, site-media/upload and site-media/uploads file into your current openeats directory, over writting what is already there

 .. _github: https://github.com/qgriffith/OpenEats